 Manners and Customs GT

 Search for articles, theses, books, abstracts, and court opinions from academic publishers, professional societies, online repositories, universities, and other websites.
-Go to Settings / LibraryLinks to connect Google Scholar to the Library's databases.
+Note: Go to Settings / LibraryLinks to connect Google Scholar to the Library's databases.

 If you can't find a free version of an article, ask a librarian to help you get it.